Eflores89/nasadata/README.md

 ## :construction: **Still under *heavy* construction** :construction:

-## Imagery and Assets API :satellite: :earth_americas:
+### Imagery and Assets API :satellite: :earth_americas:

 NASA's Imagery and Assets API can be found [here](https://api.nasa.gov/api.html).

 This API intends to open access to pan-sharpened Landsat 8 imagery hosted in Google Earth Engine.
 The API endpoint returns an image URL and some metadata.
 This package essentially wraps the call, parses the json and plots the image via `rasterImage`.

 There are still a lot of improvements to be done!
-Any suggestions are appreciated at: eduardo@enelmargen.org.
+Any suggestions are appreciated at twitter: @eflores89 or issues.

-## EONET Webservice :pushpin: :rotating_light:
+### EONET Webservice :pushpin: :rotating_light:

 The official documentation of NASA's Earth Observatory Nature Event Tracker (EONET) Webservice v2.1 can be found [here](http://eonet.sci.gsfc.nasa.gov/docs/v2.1).